 Expecting the usual tedium that accompanies a summer in the Catskills with her family, 17-year-old Frances ‘Baby’ Houseman is surprised to find herself stepping into the shoes of a professional dancer—and unexpectedly falling in love with the resorts hunk of a dance teacher.

 5. Brokeback Mountain (2005)

 An incredibly important film at the time, in terms of breaking down barriers and raising awareness.
-Ang Lee’s beautiful and heart-breaking film about two modern-era cowboys who find love on a summer shepherding job is incredibly moving.
+Ang Lee’s beautiful and heart-breaking film about two modern-era cowboys who find love on a summer shepherding job, is incredibly moving.
 The leads Heath Ledger and Jake Gyllenhaal give powerful renditions as Ennis and Jack, two men unable to admit their love for one another due to the intolerance and bigotry of the times they live in.
-A remarkable film that deserves to be seen by everyone, despite sexual orientation.
+A remarkable film that deserves to be seen by everyone, despite sexual orientation, Brokeback Mountain (2005) is a modern masterpiece.
 Warning, this one is another tear-jerker.

 Two modern-day cowboys meet on a shepherding job in the summer of 1963 on Brokebabck Mountain.
 The two share a raw and powerful summer together that turns into a lifelong relationship of conflict and regret.